Best Mattresses for Fibromyalgia of 2023

 Your sleep position is important for reducing pain and different mattresses are designed to support different sleep positions.
 If your preferred position allows for good spinal alignment, that is important.
-An aligned spine during sleep keeps blood flowing and nerves functioning properly.
+A neutrally aligned spine during sleep keeps blood flowing and nerves functioning properly.

 Finding a comfortable sleep position is a very personal process, and changing your preferred position can be difficult.
 Below are some things to consider about sleep position when looking for the best mattress for fibromyalgia.

 - Side Sleepers: The best mattresses for side sleepers cushion joints against pain.
 The best choice will be a memory foam or latex mattress or a hybrid with memory foam or latex as the top layer.
 You will also want a medium to medium firm firmness mattress for the right amount of support for spinal alignment.
 Too soft can throw your spine out of alignment and too hard can cause pain.
 The goal with fibromyalgia is always to find a mattress that helps reduce pain.

 - Back Sleepers: Back sleepers already have the advantage of sleeping in a neutral position that naturally takes pressure off joints and stress off of their neck.
 This is also an easy position for keeping your spine aligned.
 The best mattress for back sleepers is medium to firm mattress as softness isn’t as necessary to cushion hips and shoulders.
 A softer mattress is not recommended for back sleepers or for fibromyalgia.

-This position is not recommended because it can throw your spine out of alignment and cause more pain.
-The goal is to reduce pain, so if you do sleep on your front the best mattresses for stomach sleepers are firmer to keep you aligned.
+- Stomach Sleepers: This position is not recommended because it can throw your spine out of alignment and cause more pain.
+The best mattresses for stomach sleepers are firmer to keep you aligned.
 You can add a flatter pillow that keeps your head in a neutral position or experiment with changing your sleep position.